suyashmahar/suyash-thesis/Chapters/rpcool.typ

 #import "../macros.typ": *

+The advent of PMEM is not the only change to appear in modern memory systems over the last decade.
+Alongside persistent memory, another technology, Compute Express Link (CXL) has emerged as an advancement in the way devices and hosts communicate and share memory.
+CXL enables multiple devices and hosts to share the same region of memory with hardware-implemented cache coherence.

+While persistent memory has blurred the distinction between memory and storage, datacenter communication still struggles with the limitations of traditional serial networking.
 Communication within the datacenter needs to be fast, efficient, and secure against unauthorized access, rogue actors, and buggy programs.
-Remote procedure calls (RPCs)@grpc@thriftrpc are a popular way of communicating between independent applications and make up a significant portion of datacenter communication, particularly among microservices@barroso2003web@luo2021characterizing.
+Remote procedure calls (RPCs)~@grpc@thriftrpc are a popular way of communicating between independent applications and make up a significant portion of datacenter communication, particularly among microservices~@barroso2003web@luo2021characterizing.
 However, RPCs require substantial resources to serve today's datacenter communication needs.
-For instance, Google reports@google-rpc-study that in the tail (e.g., P99), requests spend over 25% of their time in the RPC stack.
+For instance, Google reports~@google-rpc-study that in the tail (e.g., P99), requests spend over 25% of their time in the RPC stack.
 One of the significant sources of RPC latency is their need to serialize/deserialize and compress/decompress data before/after transmission.

 Shared memory offers an exciting alternative by enabling multiple containers on the same host to share a region of memory without any explicit copies behind the scenes.
 While applications can send RPCs by serializing and copying data to the shared memory region, an attractive alternative is to share pointers to the original data, significantly lowering their CPU usage.